okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 * `/bulk-upsert`: Insert or update user profiles in the bulk-load request
 * `/bulk-delete`: Deactivate the user profiles in the bulk-load request

-You can load up to 200 KB of data in a single bulk-load (`/bulk-upsert` or `/bulk-delete`) request for an Identity Source Session.
+You can load up to 200 KB of data in a single bulk-load (`/bulk-upsert` or `/bulk-delete`) request for an identity source session.
 This equates to 200 user profiles.
 To load more user profiles, make multiple bulk-load requests to the same session.
 The maximum number of bulk-load requests for a session is 50.

-Create another Identity Source Session object when you exhaust the maximum number of bulk-load requests and need to load more user profiles.
-Keep in mind that you can only load user data to an Identity Source Session with the `CREATED` status.
+Create another identity source session object when you exhaust the maximum number of bulk-load requests and need to load more user profiles.
+Keep in mind that you can only load user data to an identity source session with the `CREATED` status.

-> **Note:** Only `"importType": "INCREMENTAL"` is currently supported for an Identity Source Session.
+> **Note:** Only `"importType": "INCREMENTAL"` is currently supported for an identity source session.

 ### Bulk user profile data

-The bulk-load request contains an array of external [Identity Source User Profile For Upsert](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/uploadIdentitySourceDataForUpsert) or [Identity Source User Profile For Delete](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/uploadIdentitySourceDataForDelete) objects that contain the following:
+The bulk-load request contains an array of external [identity source user profiles for upsert](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/uploadIdentitySourceDataForUpsert) or [identity source user profiles for delete](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/IdentitySource/#tag/IdentitySource/operation/uploadIdentitySourceDataForDelete) objects that contain the following:

 * `externalId`: The unique identifier from the HR source and is assumed to be immutable (never updated for a specific user).
-This value is used as a key to determine if a new user needs to be created or if an existing user needs to be updated.
+This helps determine if a new user needs to be created or if an existing user needs to be updated.

 * `profile`: The set of attributes from the HR source to synchronize with the Okta user profile.
 User profiles are mapped according to the attribute mappings that you specified in your Custom Identity Source configuration.
 See Declare an identity source schema in [Use Anything-as-a-Source](https://help.okta.com/okta_help.htm?type=oie&id=ext-use-xaas).
     > **Note:** All attributes in a `profile` object are treated as strings.
 Arrays are not supported.

-> **Note:** You can only load user profile data to an Identity Source Session object with the `"entityType": "USERS"` property.
+> **Note:** You can only load user profile data to an identity source session object with the `"entityType": "USERS"` property.
 Group data load isn't currently supported.

 ## Identity Sources API flow